University Medical Center of Southern Nevada

 Part Time

-Position Summary Applies the nursing process to deliver basic, safe, therapeutic care, for individuals or groups of patients.
-Job Requirement Education/Experience: Graduation from an accredited school of nursing and meets the requirements as specified in the Nursing Administrative Policy # PP-101, minimum of one (1) year recent (within the past five (5) years) Pediatric RN experience in a similar facility.
-Licensing/Certification Requirements: Current License by the Nevada State Board of Nursing to Practice as a Registered Nurse, and; Basic Life support (BLS) certification; Neonatal Resuscitation Protocol (NRP); Pediatric Advanced Life Support (PALS).
-Some positions may require Pediatric Chemotherapy Certification.
-Current BLS required upon hire.
-Current ACLS and PALS certifications upon hire or within six (6) months of hire.
-Chemotherapy certification within 2 years of hire (ONS or APHON).
-Additional and/or Preferred Position Requirements A minimum of one (1) year recent (within the past five (5) years) Pediatric RN experience in a similar facility.
-Knowledge, Skills, Abilities, and Physical Requirements Knowledge of: Nursing process (assessment, planning, implementation and coordination of patient care); anatomy and physiology; standards of care; disease process; medical equipment; patient care plan development; patient evaluation and assessment techniques; body mechanics used with ambulating, transferring and repositioning patients; how to use general office equipment including, but not limited to: facsimiles, copiers, telephones and computers; pharmacology and medication administration; Nurse Practice Act; department and hospital safety practice and procedures; patient rights; age specific patient care practices; infection control policies and practices; handling, storage, use and disposal of hazardous materials; department and hospital emergency response policies and procedures.
+Position Summary As an academic medical center with a rich history of providing life-saving treatment in Southern Nevada, UMC serves as the anchor hospital of the Las Vegas Medical District, offering Nevada’s highest level of care to promote successful medical outcomes for patients.
+We are home to Nevada's ONLY Level I Trauma Center, Designated Pediatric Trauma Center, Burn Care Center, and Transplant Center.
+We are a Pathway Designated facility by ANCC, and we are on our journey to Magnet status.
+Position Summary: Provides care to acutely and critically ill patients, in a highly technical and ongoing monitoring environment.
+These patients are facing life-threatening problems with varying needs, which require extensive medication protocols and therapies.
+Provides direct and individualized nursing care to patients based on the application of scientific nursing principles.
+Job Requirement Education/Experience: Graduation from an accredited school of nursing and meets the requirements as specified in the Nursing Administrative Policy # PP-101.
+One (1) year of recent emergency room or intensive care experience.
+Licensing/Certification Requirements: Current License by the Nevada State Board of Nursing to Practice as a Registered Nurse, and meets the requirements as specified in the Nursing Administrative Policy# PP-101.
+Basic Life support (BLS) certification and Advanced Cardiac Life Support Certification (ACLS) ; PALS or ENPC, Trauma Nurse Core Curriculum (TNCC) and Advanced Burn Life Support (ABLS) at hire or must be completed within 12 months of hire.
+Additional and/or Preferred Position Requirements PREFERENCES WILL BE GIVEN TO APPLICANTS WHO DOCUMENT THE FOLLOWING: Minimum of three (3) years of recent Emergency or ICU RN experience Minimum of two (2) years of recent trauma experience Knowledge, Skills, Abilities, and Physical Requirements Knowledge of: Nursing process (assessment, planning, implementation and coordination of patient care); anatomy and physiology; standards of care; disease process; medical equipment; patient care plan development; patient evaluation and assessment techniques; body mechanics used with ambulating, transferring and repositioning patients; how to use general office equipment including, but not limited to: facsimiles, copiers, telephones and computers; pharmacology and medication administration; Nurse Practice Act; department and hospital safety practice and procedures; patient rights; age specific patient care practices; infection control policies and practices; handling, storage, use and disposal of hazardous materials; department and hospital emergency response policies and procedures.
 Skill in: Implementing nursing process including assessment, planning, implementation and evaluation; working with high risk or critically ill patients; performing invasive nursing procedures associated with area of specialty; developing and implementing education programs associated with specialty; organizing, prioritizing and delegating work; using computers and related software applications; communicating with a wide variety of people from diverse socio-economic and ethnic backgrounds; establishing and maintaining effective working relationships with all personnel contacted in the course of duties; efficient, effective and safe use of equipment.
 Physical Requirements and Working Conditions: Mobility to work in a typical clinical setting and use standard equipment, including stamina to remain standing and/or walk for extended periods of time, and strength to examine and treat varied patients, vision to read printed materials and a VDT screen, and hearing and speech to communicate effectively in person and over the telephone.
 Strength and agility to exert up to 100 pounds of force occasionally, and up to 50 pounds of force frequently, and up to 20 pounds of force constantly to move objects.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this classification.
-Closing Date/Time: Continuous
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this classification. #LI-MH1 Per Diem and Temporary Employees are not eligible to receive benefits.
+Closing Date/Time: 7/8/2024 5:00 PM Pacific

 University Medical Center of Southern Nevada Las Vegas, Nevada, United States